flast101/flast101.github.io/whoami/index.md

 ![profil_site.png](images/profil_site.png "profil_site.png")

 I am a cybersecurity engineer living in France, found of security and pentest.
 I am graduated from the ESIEE school in Paris in telecomuncations and networks, and passed a "Master 2" in cybersecurity in AMU (Aix-Marseille University).
 I have been holding various positions in sevelral industries including IT.
-I am now employed as presales engineer in charge of security solutions in a software company.
+I am now employed by a software company as presales engineer in charge of security solutions.

 ## OSCP Preparation